-If you miss a white inactive tablet, you do not need to take them later because they do not contain any active ingredients.
+If you forget to take a white placebo tablet, you do not need to take it later because they do not contain any active ingredients.
 However, it is important that you discard the missed white tablet(s) to make sure that the number of days between taking active tablets is not increased as this would increase the risk of pregnancy.
 Continue with the next tablet at the usual time.
+Ask your doctor or pharmacist to answer any questions you may have.

-Please see the diagram at the end of this leaflet for "Summary of advice if you missed a yellow tablet more than 12 hours ago".
+Please see the diagram at the end of this leaflet for 'Summary of advice if you missed a pink active tablet more than 24 hours ago'.